Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update.

 * Agent resource status contains the previous and current status.
-Refer to `axway central get dat,ta -o yaml`.
+Refer to `axway central get da,ta -o yaml`.

 ### Amplify Gateway agents enhancements